anyuanay/otmaponto_django/README.md

-# Django OTMapOnto OAEI 2021
+# Django OTMapOnto
-This repository contains the sources and results of the ontology matching tool, OTMaponto, participating in OAEI 2021.
+This repository contains the sources of the ontology matching tool, OTMaponto, and the results of participating in OAEI 2021.
 The tool is wrapped as a Web service implemented in Django+Gunicorn+Nginx

 ## Installation Instructions
 * OS: Ubuntu LTS 20.04